mnazim/django-rest-kickstart/README.md

 # Django REST Kickstart

-An opinionated starting point for creating JSON API using Django, Django Rest Framework, and PostgreSQL.
+A *slightly* opinionated starting point for creating JSON API using Django, Django Rest Framework, PostgreSQL.

+**Note: Python 1 is not supported.**

 ## What's inside